Information last updated: 12 June, 2020

 At the national level, efforts to contain the spread of COVID 19 are led by the National Coordination Committee on the Response to the Coronavirus Pandemic (NCCRCP).
 The committee, chaired by the Cabinet Secretary for the Ministry of Interior and Coordination of National Government, has been tasked to coordinate actions undertaken by various state agencies.
-The two national testing facilities (Kenya Medical Research Institute and National Influenza Centre) have so far done 17, 492 tests and are readying for mass targeted testing.
-In the 47 counties, each county governor has formed an independent local committee to manage the pandemic.
+The two national testing facilities (Kenya Medical Research Institute and National Influenza Centre) have so far done 108,666 tests.
+Mass testing commenced on May 2nd in high-risk, densely-populated neighbourhoods in Nairobi, albeit at a low turnout.
+The 47 counties, each county governor has formed an independent local committee to manage the pandemic.
+Counties have undertaken to deliver isolation facilities with at least 300 bed-capacity in every county.
 There is however need for enhanced coordination between the various organs of the national government including the Ministry of Health, on one hand, and the county governments, on the other hand, for a successful containment of the crisis.

 The public health system in Kenya is characterized by 0.04 doctors, 0.1 nurses and midwives, and 0.8 beds per 1,000 inhabitants.

 Entities / Organizations